httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 In summary:

-* There are three top-level types that a HTTP header or trailer field can be defined as; Lists, Dictionaries, and Items.
+* There are three top-level types that a HTTP field can be defined as; Lists, Dictionaries, and Items.

 * Lists and Dictionaries are containers; their members can be Items or Inner Lists (which are themselves lists of items).